vncprado/vncprado.github.io/_posts/2015-12-13-ubuntu-on-chuwi-vi-10.markdown

 date: "2015-12-13"
 ---

+UPDATE (26/04/16):

+**Installation on a USB 3.0 drive**: It fails on grub normal installation.
+So I boot again with the first USB drive and type `c` at GRUB and use instructions listed below to boot the USB 3.0 recent installed Ubuntu.
+After that I got my WIFI dongle (my built-in WIFI card is still not working) and follow [this](http://www.jfwhome.com/2016/01/04/latest-steps-to-install-ubuntu-on-the-asus-t100ta/) GRUB instructions:

+    sudo apt-get update
+    sudo apt-get install grub-efi-ia32
+    sudo nano /etc/default/grub

+Find the line starting GRUB_CMDLINE_LINUX_DEFAULT and add intel_idle.max_cstate=0 before quiet splash".

+    sudo update-grub

+Now I just need the USB 3.0 to boot my system, without changing (for now) my Windows installation.

 UPDATE (22-24/04/16):

 I forgot to write how to boot on USB-EFI.
 With the device off, you need to press `POWER + VOLUME_UP + VOLUME_DOWN` and keep both volume buttons after it turned on, until you see the screen with selection buttons.